kedro-org/vscode-kedro/README.md

 Just hover your mouse over any `params:`, datasets or hit the command `Show or Focus Hover`
 ![hover](assets/lsp-hover.gif)

-## Flowchart to Editor navigation
+## To navigate between the flowchart and the code editor in Kedro-Viz:

+Navigate to Node Functions:
-Clicking on a node in flowchart navigate to the corresponding node function in the code.
+Click on a node in the Kedro-Viz flowchart, and it will automatically navigate to the corresponding node function in your code.
 ![navigation to node function](assets/viz-vsc-nav-function-node.gif)

+Navigate to DataCatalog:
-Clicking on a data node in flowchart navigate to the corresponding dataset yaml file.
+Clicking on a data node in the flowchart will open the corresponding dataset in the Data Catalog.
 ![navigation to dataset](assets/viz-vsc-nav-data-node.gif)